roadiz/docs/src/developer/nodes-system/node_type_decorators.rst

 This property is used to define the *node type property* or *node type field property* we want to customize.

-It consist of a ``Enum`` who depend if the path contain a field or not.
+It consists of a ``Enum`` which depends on the path containing a field or not.

 **List of the property for node type :**